-9.5 Adverse Event Outcomes and Follow-Up Information: During Study Participation
+8.5 Adverse Event Outcomes and Follow-Up Information: During Study Participation

-All AEs identified in MTN-037 must be followed clinically at each scheduled visit until they resolve (return to baseline) or stabilize.
+All AEs identified in MTN-026 must be followed clinically at each scheduled visit until they resolve (return to baseline) or stabilize.
 "Stabilization" is defined as continuing at the same severity grade for 1 month.

-All AEs grade 2 or higher judged to be related to study product should be reduced to Grade 1 or resolved prior to administering the next study gel dose in the series (Visit 5 and 7).
-In the event an AE has not returned to Grade 1 or resolved at the time a dosing visit is scheduled to occur, the PSRT should be consulted prior to administering the next dose.
+It is recommended that all AEs grade 2 or higher judged to be related to study product are resolved prior to a participant initiating the 7-day dosing (Visit 7).
+In the event an AE has not returned to Grade 1 or resolved at the time Visit 7 is scheduled to occur, the PSRT should be consulted prior to initiating the 7-day dosing period.